kbordon/intro-week4-pig-dice-home2/README.md

   * input: click
   * output: 0, next player's turn

+3. The player will click a roll button and receive any number that isn't 1, and add that to their turn score.
+  * input: click
+  * output: 3, total score: 6

 3. The player will click a roll button, and their result will display.
   * input: click
   * output: 4

-3. The player will click a roll button and receive any number that isn't 1, and add that to their total score.
-  * input: click
-  * output: 3, total score: 6

 4. The player will click a roll button and receive any number other than one, and can choose to hold their turn.
   * input: click